FancyGuitarist/Projet-vision/README.md

     activeAudioInput = newInput
 }
 ```
-In the case of a camera device, if the selection request came from user input, the app also updates the state of the [userPreferredCamera][6], which persists the user’s preferred camera selection across app and device restarts.
+In the case of a camera device, if the selection request comes from user input, the app also updates the state of the [userPreferredCamera][6], which persists the user's preferred camera selection across app and device restarts.

 - Note: Setting the user-preferred camera also updates the value of the [systemPreferredCamera][7] property.

 ## Support system video effects
-When the app’s selected camera changes, the system evaluates the new capture device’s [activeFormat][8] to determine if it supports Center Stage.
-If it does, the app enables the Center Stage checkbox so you can change its value.
+When the app's selected camera changes, the system evaluates the new capture device's [activeFormat][8] to determine if it supports Center Stage.
+If it does, the app enables the Center Stage checkbox so the user can change its value.
 Toggling the state of the feature sets the [ centerStageControlMode ][9] to [cooperative][10] and updates its enabled state.
 ``` swift
 @Published var isCenterStageEnabled = false {
     didSet {